Carlton Hill Vineyard

 Planting Scheme & Clones

-Carlton Hill Vineyard was originally planted in 1999 as 6 acres, 3 each of 115 and 777 Dijon clones.
+The Carlton Hill Vineyard was established in 1999/2000 when we planted six acres of Pinot Noir, composed of 777 and 115 Dijon clones.
 In 2008, we expanded, planting an additional 5 acres; adding the Wadenswil and Pommard clones.

 Desiring wines with concentrated, intense flavors, we chose a dense planting scheme.
 As a grower, we really focus on canopy management, crop yield and quality.
 Grapes don’t just grow themselves!
 The Pinot Noir grape, in particular, is a fussy one.